 How are changes to scope handled as the project moves into the execution phase?
 Ideally, the project’s scope will have been solidified and we shouldn’t expect major changes, but in some cases these can be inevitable.
 Should these changes exhaust a contingency fund at this point, or is it better to re-budget the entire project?
 Both can and do happen on capital projects, and having a disciplined approach towards drawing down contingency can help with this issue.

-Executing On Point and On Budget
+Executing on Point and On Budget During Construction

 During the execution phase of a project, many opportunities exist to experience overruns of both cost and schedule, which are inextricably linked.
 The reasons for this can be numerous: how was the level of detail in the estimate communicated to the project team?
 In some cases, these details are summarized to the point where project teams aren’t able to leverage the granularity with which the estimate was created.
 In other cases, project teams have their own ideas of how the project will be executed, which may run counter to some of the assumptions made during the estimating process.